Updated: Apr 6

 An astonishing 90% of all plants form this relationship to get the quantities of nutrients and water that it needs.

 There are some really easy ways to do this even in a small space garden with no outdoor space.
-I will be showing you how you can do this with only two ingredients in my next article in this this series.

 Alternatively, you can buy beneficial fungi to add straight to your garden.